How to Become a Graphic Designer

-A bachelor's degree in graphic design or a related field is usually required.
-However, those with a bachelor’s degree in another field may pursue technical training in graphic design to meet most hiring qualifications.
+Graphic designers typically need a bachelor's degree in graphic design or a related fine arts field.
+People who have a bachelor’s degree in another field may complete technical training in graphic design to meet most hiring qualifications.

-The National Association of Schools of Art and Design accredits about 300 postsecondary colleges, universities, and independent institutes with programs in art and design.
-Most schools include studio art, principles of design, computerized design, commercial graphics production, printing techniques, and website design.
+The National Association of Schools of Art and Design accredits more than 360 postsecondary colleges, universities, and independent institutes with programs in art and design.
+Most programs include courses in studio art, principles of design, computerized design, commercial graphics production, printing techniques, and website design.
 In addition, students should consider courses in writing, marketing, and business, all of which are useful in helping designers work effectively on project teams.

-Students interested in graphic design programs should take basic art and design courses in high school, if the courses are available.
-Many bachelor’s degree programs require students to have had a year of basic art and design courses before being admitted to a formal degree program.
+High school students interested in graphic design should take basic art and design courses, if available.
+Many bachelor’s degree programs require students to complete a year of basic art and design courses before being admitted to a formal degree program.
 Some schools require applicants to submit sketches and other examples of their artistic ability.

-Beginning graphic designers usually need 1 to 3 years of work experience before they can advance to higher positions.
-Experienced graphic designers may advance to chief designer, art or creative director, or other supervisory positions.
+Experienced graphic designers may advance to chief designer, art director, or other supervisory positions.

 Artistic ability.
 Graphic designers must be able to create designs that are artistically interesting and appealing to clients and consumers.
-They produce rough illustrations of design ideas, either by hand sketching or by using a computer program.
+They produce rough illustrations of design ideas, either by hand sketching or by using computer programs.

 Communication skills.
-Graphic designers must communicate with clients, customers, and other designers to ensure that their designs accurately reflect the desired message and effectively express information.
+Graphic designers must communicate with clients, customers, and other designers to ensure that their designs accurately and effectively convey information.

 Computer skills.
 Most graphic designers use specialized graphic design software to prepare their designs.

 Creativity.
 Graphic designers must be able to think of new approaches to communicating ideas to consumers.
-They develop unique designs that convey a recognizable meaning on behalf of their clients.
+They develop unique designs that convey their client’s message.

 Time-management skills.
-Graphic designers often work on multiple projects at the same time, each with a different deadline.
+Graphic designers often work simultaneously on multiple projects, each with a different deadline.